harryallerston/RPI-Wireless-Hotspot/README.md

 1. A Raspberry Pi model B running raspbian

-2. A linux compatible wifi dongle, with the appropriate drivers installed
+2. A linux compatible wifi dongle, with the appropriate drivers installed (some may work in AP mode, some may not.
+YMMV)

 3. An active ethernet connection